seathasky/FF14-MAC_ModSupport/manual-install.md

 You can make a command inside your bottle by finding the ffxivboot64.exe so you can drag it to your dock.<br><br>

-If you installed XIVLauncher, you can run XIVLauncher.exe in your bottle and skip most of the installation steps. <br><br>
+If you want to use XIVLauncher instead, follow the main guide. <br><br>

-This concludes the manual setup guide for minimal install of FF14 in CX21.
-Refer to the main page for mod support.</h6>
+This concludes the manual setup guide for minimal install of default FF14 launcher in CX21.</h6>